Table of Contents

 This might sound confusing, so, another way of thinking about it is to make sure you don’t cut it all the way back to where it’s coming out of.
 The reason is found in how a branch heals from being cut.
 It allows for about three inches or more of the branch to die, as it seals itself off from the cut area.
 If you cut in all the way back to the tree, it will end up having a dead spot in the trunk of the tree.
 Resist the urge to cut in all the way back to the tree.

 We all know plants need water, this means from your yard to your flower beds you need to supply them with water.
-There are many different types of watering systems, all of which we won’t go into here.
+There are many different types of watering systems that compliment different landscape maintenance types, all of which we won’t go into here.
 The main thing we are going to cover is in deciding how much water to use.

 To decide this, it’s best if you understand the root system of a plant.
 Plants dig into the soil with roots to find water.
 The deeper the roots, the stronger the plant will be with the water get’s low.
 So, if you have a potted plant, you’ve made this plant completely dependent on you for water.
 The same thing can happen to your grass.
 If you water all the time, and never let your grass have to search for water, it can make your grass highly dependent on you for the water it needs.